-Notes: This figure shows the general fertility rate during the study period 1978-1988 (weighted by number of women of childbearing age).
+Notes: Panel A. shows the concentration of lead in air over time during the study period 1978-1988.
+Lead in air is weighted by number of women of childbearing age (15 to 44 years).
+Panel B shows the general fertility rate during the study period 1978-1988 (weighted by number of women of childbearing age).
 General fertility rate is defined as total number of births per 1,000 females 15-44 years old, measured nine months in the future.
 The two vertical lines show the time of the two policies we are using in our analysis: October 1979, when refineries were required to produce a quarterly average of no more than 0.8 grams per gallon (gpg) among total gasoline output, and July 1985, when the standards were tightened to 0.5 grams per leaded gallon (gplg).